 Measure Code

+Review Deadline

+If not otherwise updated as part of an identified new TRM issue request before this Review Deadline, the measure will undergo a reliability review for reasonableness, continued program relevancy, and update of material assumptions during the update cycle prior to this deadline.

 Variable Input Tables

 Many of the measures in this TRM require the user to select the appropriate input value from a list of inputs for a given parameter in the savings algorithm.
 Where the TRM asks the user to select the input, look-up tables of allowable values are provided.
 For example, a set of input parameters may depend on building type; while a range of values may be given for each parameter, only one value is appropriate for any specific building type.
 If no table of alternative inputs is provided for a particular parameter, then the single deemed value will be used, unless the measure has a custom allowable input.